Reasoning with /h-reason

 6. "What should we watch but NOT optimize?" — Anti-Goodhart indicators

 Answer these honestly.
 The better the framing, the better the variants.
+If you skip the diagnostic, you get generic options.

-A decision record (.quint/decisions/dec-XXXXXXXX-XXX.md) with four sections:
+A decision record (.haft/decisions/dec-XXXXXXXX-XXX.md) has four sections:

-3. Rationale — why this and not the alternatives, comparison table, weakest link
+3. Rationale — why this and not the alternatives, comparison table, weakest link identification

 This file is designed for code review.
-Commit it alongside the code it describes.
+Commit it alongside the code it governs.
 Full-cycle decisions contain enough structure to serve as test specifications — any agent can generate property-based tests from the invariants and post-conditions.

 After the decision

-After implementing the decision, the agent should:
+After implementing a decision, the agent:

 When not to use it